Every day is Open Day at St Joseph's - please email the Admin Team if you would like to book a tour of our school.

 Saint Francis of Assisi: The Canticle of the Creatures

-At St Joseph's Catholic Primary School, we believe that effective science teaching and learning is vital to ensure that our children become scientifically literate adults who are equipped to cope in a world increasingly shaped by science and technology.
+At St Joseph's Catholic Primary School, we believe that effective science teaching and learning is vital to ensure that our children have the best start to become scientifically literate adults who are equipped to cope in a world increasingly shaped by science and technology.

-We believe effective Primary Science Education encourages aspiration and curiosity; allowing children the chance to ask questions and explore with confidence.
-It develops enquiring minds, deep-thinking skills and offers our children a chance to make choices, be resilient when investigations go in a different direction, form opinions and work collaboratively and with empathy.
+We believe effective Primary Science Education encourages aspiration and curiosity straight away in the Foundation stage and continues developing throughout the Key Stages; allowing children the chance to ask questions and explore with confidence.
+Our approach and ethos for science develops enquiring minds, deep-thinking skills and offers all our children a chance to make choices, be resilient when investigations go in a different direction, form opinions and work collaboratively and with empathy.

 What does Science look like at St Joseph's Catholic Primary School?

 We provide engaging, hands-on, open ended activities which builds on previous experiences and knowledge.
 Our learning is centred in real and relevant contexts with our REACH values at the heart.
-We ensure our lessons are accessible and engaging for all by proving support or challenge as appropriate.
+From EYFS to Year 6 becoming Secondary ready, we ensure our lessons are accessible for all children, including SEND, and engaging for all by proving support or challenge as appropriate.

 Our weekly science learning provides moments of wonder and excitement, with classrooms coming alive with the exciting buzz of investigations!